Sonoport/reversebuffer/README.md

-# ReverseBuffer
+# reversebuffer

-Returns a reverse buffer of AudioBuffer from an original forward playing AudioBuffer.
+Returns a reverse buffer of [AudioBuffer](http://webaudio.github.io/web-audio-api/#the-audiobuffer-interface) from an original AudioBuffer.

 A reverse buffer mimics a "backward" playback of an audio source when it is being played forward normally.